Naomi1122/CASA0016/README.md

 | Neopixel | GND | VCC | DAT -> 2 |
 | LCD HD44780 16x2 | GND | VCC | SDA | SCL |

+Female headers are soldered into copper stripboard for extension of the pins.